itamarcasspi/JaMoveo/README.md

   * Click "Register."
   * Use the same credentials to log in on the login page.

-## Bonus Feature - Web Scraping

-* The application also includes a bonus feature to crawl song data from Tab4U.
-* This feature is integrated into the song search functionality.

-## Testing

-1. **Multiple users registration and login:**

-   * Register as an admin, and multiple users (one should be a singer to test chordless output).
-   * Login through several Incognito browsers to be able to log to several accounts (This is to bypass local storage )

-2. **Admin song search**
-   * Using the Admin's interface search for a song.
-   * The application API's uses scraping methods to crawl Tab4U for "live" data.
-   *
-3.

 ## Author

 * Itamar casspi
-*